gargravish/gcp_release_notes/DEPLOYMENT.md

    - Verify that required Google Cloud APIs are enabled
    - Check service account permissions
    - Ensure Firestore is properly configured

+4. **HTTPS and Redirect Issues**
+   - Check if your Cloud Run service is being accessed at the correct URL
+   - Verify request headers in the application logs
+   - Check the browser console for mixed content warnings

 ## Quick Reference Commands